 - 5. Students will gain experience working collaboratively as part of a team to accomplish the work of a set of experiments.
 This includes learning to distribute a task's workload equitably and to give each other productive feedback in a professional and constructive manner. - 6.
-Students will evaluate their data and create a group oral and an individually, personally written report of their experiment that effectively communicate complex ideas to colleagues. - 7.
-Students will efficiently search the primary literature for an article related to their experiment, and provide a concise analysis of key findings of the research article. - Students will examine the cellular processes that combat DNA damage and replication errors, and will be able to analyze how mutations can be used to explore biological processes, genome structure and evolution. - 9.
-Students will be able to characterize the types of DNA- and chromosomal mutations and will understand the origins and consequences of these mutations. - 10.
+Students will evaluate their data and create a group oral and an individually, personally written report of their experiment that effectively communicates complex ideas to colleagues. - 7.
+Students will critically read an assigned research article, provide a concise analysis of key findings of the research article and relate the work to the mechanisms of eukaryotic inheritance. - 8.
+Students will examine the cellular processes that combat DNA damage and replication errors, and will be able to analyze how mutations can be used to explore biological processes, genome structure and evolution. - 9.
+Students will be able to characterize the types of DNA- and chromosomal mutations and will understand the origins and consequences of these mutations.
+Students will be able to predict the impact on chromosomal mutations on inheritance and phentoypes conversely determine the type of chromosomal mutation that has occurred based on altered inheritance pattern and phenotypes. - 10.
 Students will be able to describe the key molecular technologies that led to the sequencing of the human genome (and other model organisms) and will understand how entire genome sequencing has led to systems approaches to understanding biochemical and developmental pathways, human diseases and related therapeutic approaches.

-11. Students will practice communicating as a professional in all communications for this course: emails to TAs and instructor, organization of lab notebook, and oral and written assignments.
+Students will be able to use this knowledge to interpret molecular phenotypes and relate them to genotypes and organismal phenotypes. - 11.
+Students will practice communicating as a professional in all communications for this course: emails to team mates, TAs and instructor, and in the careful organization of lab notebook and accurate and time stamped data collections, and in oral and written assignments.

-To do well in this course it is vital to keep up with the work on a weekly basis: understanding the key concepts, completing assigned activities to develop skill in using the concepts, and doing weekly lab work on time.
+To do well in this course and avoid unnecessary stress it is vital to keep up with the work on a weekly basis: understanding the key concepts, completing assigned activities to develop skill in using the concepts, and doing weekly lab work on time.
 For example, by Monday of week 2 you will need to understand and be able to use, the material of week 1, etc throughout the course.
-To help you make a strong start with this learning pattern there will be three online quizzes and a bonus mark opportunity with a mini-practice exam).
-For these online quizzes and mini-practice exam (you can work cooperatively with friends for the online quizzes and bonus mark but you must each complete the quiz, and you each must be a thinker in the final solutions!)
+To help you make a strong start with this learning pattern there will be weekly online quizzes for the lecture content and unannounced but frequent lab quizzes.
+For the online lecture quizzes you can work cooperatively with friends for the online quizzes but you must each complete the quiz by its closing date to receive credit, and you must be a participating thinker in the final solutions!